 Dr's.
-Lisa Gitelson and David Wilson are providing this educational blog as a resource to help the community.
-Our hope at Lisa Gitelson, DMD, PC & David L. Wilson, DMD is that our blog will cover the topics that you and your family may be interested in.
+Lisa Gitelson provides this educational blog as a resource to help the community.
+Our hope at Lisa Gitelson, DMD, PC is that our blog will cover the topics that you and your family may be interested in.

 If you like an article or the dental blog in general please use the share it button to post to Facebook, Twitter, or Google+.

 Do you enjoy a particular topic?
 Please contact us!

 Click an icon below to share our blog.